ArijusLengvenis/royal-fork/README.md

 # 1. Create and add a new puzzle to the forum with "/add-puzzle" (POST)

-requires the user to be signed in, a valid postition to be created on the chessboard, a valid move order (ie, an odd number of moves) to be made and a valid rating to be provided,
+requires the user to be signed in, a valid postition to be created on the chessboard, a valid move order (ie, an odd number of moves) and a valid rating to be provided,

 A user can also choose to include their own title for the puzzle, otherwise the title will be made from the id of the puzzle.